FAQs for ADUs

 How do people pay for ADUs?

-• Home equity loan or line of credit: This is a second mortgage that allows you to use your home equity to finance construction; you pay the loan back over 10-20 years.
+• Home equity loan or home equity line of credit (HELOC): This is a second mortgage that allows you to use your home equity to finance construction; you pay the loan back over 10-20 years.
 Home equity loans are widely available to homeowners with good credit, tend to be quick to close, and don’t require you to refinance your existing mortgage (which is a plus if you’ve recently refinanced and locked in a low rate).
 Most banks will let you borrow up to 80% of your home’s current value (together with your mortgage).
 However, if you’re a relatively new homeowner who hasn’t yet built up much home equity, this option probably won’t provide enough cash to pay for an ADU.

 • Cash-out refinance: This is a type of mortgage that allows you to refinance your primary mortgage.
 You access additional funds to pay for construction, and pay the loan back over 30 years, just like a standard mortgage.
 Like a home equity loan, cash-out refis are widely available and tend to be quick to close.
 However, you’ll have to retire your current mortgage, which likely means you’ll be paying a higher interest rate going forward.
 And like a home equity loan, relatively new homeowners probably can’t get enough cash from a cash-out refi to pay for an ADU.